 Comparing the New JetBlue Mosaic Program to the Old Version

 Being able to customize your rewards is huge, as is earning rewards at just 10 tiles.
-This is the equivalent of spending $1,000 with JetBlue or $10,000 on a co-brand credit card, which is far less than any elite status tier with other airlines.
+This is the equivalent of spending $1,000 with JetBlue or $10,000 on a co-branded credit card, which is far less than any elite status tier with other airlines.

-Final Thoughts on TrueBlue
+Final Thoughts on JetBlue TrueBlue

 If you don't know much about other frequent-flyer programs, transparent pricing and access to any flight on sale might not seem that impressive.
 Sadly, both are rare.
 However, simplicity isn't free.
 Most other airline points and miles can offer two or three times more value than JetBlue points.
-More complex programs have a huge upside, but you have to invest the time to learn how to maximize your value.
+More complex programs have a huge upside, but you have to invest time to learn how to maximize their value.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.